George Smith (Hollyoaks): Storylines

 Phoebe is attacked by a thug and is saved by Deena who takes Phoebe and George back to her home.
 Phoebe thinks that Deena has an ulterior motive, while George thinks she is being friendly.
 Phoebe finds a photograph of a missing boy she knows and realises that Deena is involved in human trafficking.
 Deena and Graham Hardman (Steve Marsh) become violent in their attempts to stop George and Phoebe escaping.
 George escapes and tells Callum that he thinks Phoebe did not.
 George later finds Phoebe's bracelet and assumes she is safe.
 He then agrees to stay at Callum's for a while.
 George struggles to get along with Lacey Kane (Georgia Bourke).
 Phoebe returns and tells George that Deena and Graham are watching him.
 Phoebe leads George to Deena, who takes him back to her house and locks him up.
 Phoebe tells him that she betrayed him to save her dog's life.
 Deena arranges for George to have sex with a man, who turns out to be an under cover police officer.
 Phoebe and George decide to run away from the police to avoid being sent into care.
 Maddie and Callum take George to see his parents.
 George reveals that he was bullied which eventually led to him leaving home.
 After he threw his old identity off a cliff, George realises that his family presumed that he killed himself.
 George reveals that his name is actually Andrew Palmer and returns to his parents who are shocked that he is alive.
 George plans to go to Jono and Ruby Button's (Anna Shaffer) wedding.
 Maddie steals a mini van and plans to drive them so they can elope to Gretna Green.
 They discover the van they have stolen has the wedding cakes from Tony Hutchinson (Nick Pickard), Cindy Cunningham (Stephanie Waring), Ste Hay (Kieron Richardson) and Doug Carter's (PJ Brennan) double wedding.
 George feels ill and the sight of the cake makes him feel worse so he switches seats with Neil.
 On their way to drop the wedding cakes off, Bart and Esther try to drive them off the road so they can stop the wedding.
-Maddie realises the brakes are not working and has to swerve off the road to avoid Leah Barnes (Ela-May Demirican).
+Maddie realises the brakes are not working and has to swerve off the road to avoid Leah Barnes (Ela-May Demircan).
 Maddie crashes in to the wedding venue of the double wedding and the car is upturned.
 Neil is killed.
 Maddie helps George escape and he helps her free herself.
 George thanks Maddie for saving his life and then realises that if he had not switches seats with Neil, Neil would not have died.
 The van explodes and the flaming mini bus door falls out of the sky hitting Maddie and killing her instantly.